 Erase.bg saves the image in the exact resolution as the original, but it will always be a PNG file, even if you imported a JPG.
 That's because the PNG format allows transparent backgrounds.
 You'll find the image in your Photos app on an iPhone or iPad.
 On Android, it will go straight to your Downloads folder.

 The app does have its limitations, but they're pretty much the same that other background removers will have.
 First, you need a well-lit subject, or the app won't be able to properly distinguish the edges of the object or tell what the item actually is.
+Apple's cutout tool in iOS and iPadOS 16 does a better job than most apps in this department, but you may not have an iPhone or iPad or be able to upgrade your device.

 Second, I had issues removing the background with cats and dogs, even though the developers state that it works with pets.
 In the examples above and below, you can see that it has problems erasing around the animals, but so did Photoshop Express.
+Apple's cutout tool does the best, but again, you may not have an iPhone or iPad or be able to upgrade your device.

 From the looks of it, Erase.bg worked slightly better than Photoshop Express in my examples, but they both didn't isolate the animals altogether.
+Apple's cutout tool did the best, but even it's not perfect.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.